 - Your needs might not be all that complex: An insurance broker is often most useful in a situation where you have something unusual with your driving history or with the kind of coverage you want.
 If you have a relatively clean driving record and average or better credit, your insurance search might be relatively simple.
 Brokers can also be more useful in business settings, where the structure of the insurance is considerably more complicated.

 - You might not need a broker at all: Streamlined quote systems, the ability to reach out to agents on your own and a wealth of public information about insurance mean a broker is not required in most cases.
-Considering that fact and the fact that you will have to pay for the service, shopping yourself is likely a better option on the financial side.
+Add in the fact that you will have to pay for the service and shopping yourself is likely a better option on the financial side.

 Are insurance brokers worth it?